senzing-garage/demo-databases/sqlite/with-config/README.md

-# Sqlite database with Senzing Schema
+# Sqlite database with Senzing database schema and configuration

 Sqlite database with Senzing database schema installed and the Senzing configuration.